Saturday, November 16, 2024

 Shameless Promotions Department

-Following on this 2024 Cowboys & Clowns wall calendar, we're pleased to present the 2025 Bizarro Animal Instincts calendar.
+Following on last year's Cowboys & Clowns wall calendar, we're pleased to present the 2025 Bizarro Animal Instincts calendar.

 Every month, we highlight an animal-themed cartoon from the Bizarro archives (Bizzarchives?), featuring the work of Dan Piraro and yours truly.